Crocoblock/jetformbuilder/readme.txt

 Once you set the <a href="https://jetformbuilder.com/features/how-to-use-store-form-record-action/" target="_blank">**Store Form Record Action**</a> you can check every single submitted form field data, submission date, the status of completeness, and user name on the <a href="https://jetformbuilder.com/features/wordpress-custom-form-records-page/" target="_blank">**Form Records Page</a>.

 == Changelog ==

+**3.1.7**
+- ADD: Added "Post Type" to Hidden Field Sources
+- FIX: Active Campaign.
+Cannot add a contact with an existing tag if there are many
+- FIX: Encoding Error in Color Picker Field
+- FIX: Changed the user_agent column type from varchar (255) to text in the table `jet_fb_records`
+- FIX: Media field is empty in form records export file
+- FIX: Visually confusing the "Generate dynamically" -> "Value from meta" options setting
+- FIX: Advanced Choices Field Block styled text can't be clicked
+- FIX: REST-API security.
+Now only administrators can view one or more forms using standard WP REST routes

 **3.1.6**
  - FIX: Minor vulnerability in Update User action